achintSatsangi/altrannorge-plank/README.md

 ### Backend Only

 Bundling and deploying node modules takes a lot of time.
-While developing one might feel that they just need execute the backend and not worry about the frontend build much like while making db changes using liquibase, executing tests or changing REST endpoints.
+While developing one might feel that they just need to execute the backend and not worry about the frontend build much like while making db changes using liquibase, executing tests or changing REST endpoints.
 To allow for that we have added a new maven profile which simply compiles the backend and execute its tests to use the same add `-Pbackend` to your commands.
 For e.g.